 Will I be able to eat after my surgery?

 Yes.
 Eating a balanced diet high in protein will help you heal after surgery.
 Your diet should include a healthy protein source at each meal, as well as fruits, vegetables, and whole grains.
-For more tips on increasing the amount of calories and protein in your diet, read our resource Eating Well During and After Your Cancer Treatment.
+For more tips on increasing the amount of calories and protein in your diet, read our resource Eating Well During Your Cancer Treatment.

 If you have questions about your diet, ask to see a dietitian.